 - Connect the offline with the online, make use of the advantages of both worlds.
 You can, for example, publish your talk (or part of it) in social media, or plan online activities with the audience.

 - Stay in touch with your audience.
-Ask them for their emails or social media.
+Ask them or try to find their emails or social media..
 It's a group of people interested in you and your business, so they may be interested in receiving newsletters.

 - Extend the conference experience giving people something to take with them.
 At our workshop we gave people brochures with a summary of the workshop's content and merchandising with our brand.